 Over the course of the last few decades, Portland's waste management programs have been expanded.
 In 2005, the 'Portland Composts!' program was implemented, and in 2006 the 'Portland Recycles!' program was launched.
 Portland became one of the first cities in America to use compost as fertilizer (among other productive uses of compost in the citywide program).
 The city aims to recycle between 60-75% (or more) of its recyclable waste.

 Portland also has a Climate Action Plan -

 "In 2009, City Council adopted the Climate Action Plan, a strategy to put Portland County on a path to achieve a 40 percent reduction in carbon emissions by 2030 and an 80 percent reduction by 2050 (compared to 1990 levels).
 The plan included three goals for 2030 relating to consumption and solid waste and identified a number of actions to achieve these goals:

 - Reduce total solid waste generated by 25 percent.

 - Recover 90 percent of all waste generated.

 - Reduce the greenhouse gas impacts of the waste collection system by 40 percent.
 FROM - portland.gov/bps/garbage-recycling/history-portlands-garbage-and-recycling-system

-Seattle sources a bulk of the city’s energy from a large share of hydroelectricity.
-Seattle City Light is America’s first carbon-neutral utility, supplying over 1/2 of the energy Seattle uses, much of the electricity for the city sourced from hydroelectric dams.
+Seattle sources a bulk of the city's energy from a large share of hydroelectricity.
+Seattle City Light is America's first carbon-neutral utility, supplying over 1/2 of the energy Seattle uses, with much of the electricity for the city sourced from hydroelectric dams.

 "Seattle City Light generates and delivers affordable electricity to power the homes, businesses, and communities we serve.
 We provide carbon-neutral electricity, generated primarily from carbon-free hydropower.
 And we are people, committed to making a difference and helping our community and customers thrive.